adhi0987/AutomaticConveyorBeltRouterSystemDesign/README.md

 - Fork the repo, open a branch, and submit PRs with clear descriptions.
 - Add tests for new routing strategies or bug fixes.

-## Contact & License

-- **Author / Maintainer**: See repository owner `adhi0987`.
-- This project is provided for educational and prototyping purposes.
-Replace test credentials before production use.

----

-If you want, I can:
-- run a quick local smoke test of the server and client (requires your environment), or
-- add a simple architecture diagram (ASCII or SVG) inside this README.